 9 Inviting Authentic Peruvian Desserts For You To Try

 Desserts originating from Peru always have their own unique flavors.
-Why don’t you try to recreate those flavors right in your kitchen?
+Why don’t you try to recreate these delectable dishes from Peruvian cuisine right in your kitchen?
 I’ve got some recommendations for you!

 Picarones are what I call Peruvian equivalent to American donuts.
 Their flour usually contains butternut squash, pumpkins, or sweet potatoes.
 Sometimes all three are mixed together to create a new flavor.